Linkedin Tag

 Kuwait ecommerce site is being used to facilitate client-side skimming attacks

 A popular e-commerce site in Kuwait, running an outdated version of Magento (2.4), has been compromised by a malicious JavaScript injection, exposing customer payment data.
-The vulnerability, likely linked to the CosmicString bug in Magento , has been patched, but sites not updated remain at risk.
-Unlike other impacted sites, ...
+The vulnerability, likely linked to the CosmicSting bug in Magento, has been patched, but sites not updated remain at risk.
+Unlike other impacted sites, Shrwaa[.]com is being exploited as infrastructure for additional attacks.
+A URL scan shows numerous sites referencing Shrwaa[.]com, which hosts multiple malicious JavaScript

 Read More